 You use the POSIX debug command to load the program with the LSD.
-This command is described in detail in the chapter on "POSIX debug command" on page 277.
+This command is described in detail in the chapter "Special notes on debugging under POSIX" on page 295.
 After loading, AID outputs message AID0348, which contains the process number (pid) of the created process.
 You are then presented with the debug mode prompt and can input AID commands.
-You can start the program with "RESUME.
+You can start the program with %RESUME.